hamzammw2005-dotcom/Industrial_portfolio/README.md

 ## Brief Summary

-In this version i learned the prefix for the variables to make sure that it's readable and made it automatic with a reset feature and for safety measures an automatic emergency stop is activated if the operator pressed the start button for more than 10-sec, by making automatic meaning that the full and empty sensor is activated when the pump/drain is on for about 5-sec (can be changed it is just for simulation) and by that the operator doesn't have to activate the full and empty sensor and if there is any malfunction the operator can press the stop and reset button but it wont affect the full/empty sensors just in real life industries and the reset button resets the cycle counter.
+In this version i learned the prefix for the variables to make sure that it's readable and made it automatic with a reset feature and for safety measures an automatic emergency stop is activated if the operator pressed the start button for more than 10-sec.

+By making automatic meaning that the full and empty sensor is activated when the pump/drain is on for about 5-sec (can be changed it is just for simulation) and by that the operator doesn't have to activate the full and empty sensor and if there is any malfunction the operator can press the stop and reset button but it wont affect the full/empty sensors just in real life industries and the reset button resets the cycle counter.

 I/O List